 Thank you for your interest in convalescent plasma donation

 and joining our mission to save lives.
 While there is no proven treatment, it is possible that convalescent plasma, which has antibodies against the virus, could help patients with serious or life-threatening infections.
 Memorial Blood Centers will collect, process, and maintain a supply of convalescent plasma for hospitals.
 We are asking eligible donors to come forward so we can help treat as many patients as possible.
 Donors may be eligible to give convalescent plasma if they have had a positive test and have been symptom-free for at least 14 days.
-You can get started by completing a donation request form.
+You can get started by completing a donor registration form.
 All information provided will be kept confidential and will only be used to qualify you as a donor.